Employee Communications: Michigan

 - Michigan's antidiscrimination laws prohibit employers from making decisions based upon an individual's membership in various protected classifications.
 Thus, discriminatory comments should not be made or tolerated in the workplace.
 See Discriminatory Communications.

-- Ann Arbor, Detroit, Grand Rapids and Lansing have requirements pertaining to employee communications.
+- Localities including Ann Arbor, Detroit and Grand Rapids have requirements pertaining to employee communications.
 See Local Requirements.